agombolay/ribose-map/README.md

 Ribose-Map is the first and only computational toolkit that can process and analyze high-throughput rNMP sequencing data generated from any of the currently available rNMP sequencing techniques.

+**rNMP sequencing techniques**:
-rNMP sequencing techniques: emRiboSeq, ribose-seq, Alk-HydEn-seq, RHII-HydEn-seq, Pu-seq, and RADAR-seq.
+emRiboSeq, ribose-seq, Alk-HydEn-seq, RHII-HydEn-seq, Pu-seq, and RADAR-seq.

 **If you use Ribose-Map, please use the following citation**:
 Gombolay, AL, FO Vannberg, and F Storici.
 Ribose-Map: a bioinformatics toolkit to map ribonucleotides embedded in genomic DNA. *Nucleic Acids Research* 2019.
 DOI: 10.1093/nar/gky874.